smokenetwork/smoked/README.md

 # Building

-We strongly recommend using one of our pre-built Docker images or using Docker to build Steem.
+We strongly recommend using one of our pre-built Docker images or using Docker to build Smoke.
 Both of these processes are described in the [quickstart guide](doc/exchangequickstart.md).

 If you would still like to build from source, we do have [build instructions](doc/building.md) for Linux (Ubuntu LTS) and macOS X.